-On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2019: 75%) of our planning materiality, namely £0.56m.
-(2019: £0.70m).
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2020: 75%) of our planning materiality, namely £0.49m.
+(2020: £0.56m).

-Given the importance of the distinction between revenue and capital for Investment trusts, we have also applied a separate testing threshold for the revenue column of the Statement of Comprehensive Income of £0.19m (2019: £0.24m) It is 5% of revenue return on ordinary activities before taxation.
+Given the importance of the distinction between revenue and capital for investment trusts, we have also applied a separate testing threshold for the revenue column of the Statement of Comprehensive Income of £0.20m (2020: £0.19m), being 5% of the net revenue return before taxation.